bitnami/charts/bitnami/wavefront-prometheus-storage-adapter/README.md

 ```console
 helm upgrade my-release oci://registry-1.docker.io/bitnamicharts/wavefront-prometheus-storage-adapter
 ```
+### To 3.0.0

+This major release removes the Wavefront subchart since the Wavefront developers have deprecated the chart installation method for Wavefront, instead now using the Kubernetes Operator.
 ### To 2.0.0

 This major updates the Wavefront subchart to its newest major release, 4.0.0, which contains a new major version for kube-state-metrics.
 For more information on this subchart's major version, please refer to the [Wavefront upgrade notes](https://github.com/bitnami/charts/tree/main/bitnami/wavefront#to-400).